Now we have different kinds of insulins that are available on the market.

 be aware that patients who don’t eat are gonna be more prone to hypoglycemia

-So all of those same precautions that we take with regular insulins or all of the insulin you have to take with this insulin as well.
+so all of those same precautions that we take with regular insulins or all of the insulins, you have to take with this insulin as well.

 so the short-acting insulins are particularly useful for treatment of glycemic excursion.

 When we give insulin we often, especially in our brittle patients,

 we will give a basal insulin that covers their 24-hour needs and then a meal time insulin that covers the excursion.